The Boys in the Pits

 The more money you have, apparently, the less it's worth.
 Spending causes some traders more problems than making it.
 (One trader claimed he drops 30 grand a year greasing the palms of traffic cops and maitre d's—an estimate the skeptical reader may dismiss as a species of pit bull.)
 According to Tamarkin, traders live in a "sort of parallel world that mimics the forms of upper-class reality."
 If Tamarkin's description is any guide, that world is further proof that money and class are not cause and effect.
 The lives of these "ultimate consumers" often veer toward parody.
 The Rolls Corniches and the $100 cab tips are less upper class than what the acquisitive middle class imagines upper class to be.
 Readers may dispute the proportions, if not the broader truth, of Tamarkin's claim that traders' retreats like suburban Burr Ridge contain a walnut-paneled library for every media room with Ultrasuede walls.
 Tamarkin does not reveal what those libraries contain, but it seems safe to assume that many of our heroes buy their books the way they buy their boats—by the foot.

-In the end, though, it is the ways the traders make their money that fascinates, not how they spend it.
-Tamarkin does a passable job of unveiling its secrets to the uninitiated.
-He explains the differences between position traders and scalpers, spreaders, and hedgers, fundamentalists and chartists.
+In the end, though, the ways the traders make their money is interesting, while the ways spend it is merely sordid.
+Tamarkin does a passable job of unveiling its secrets of the making to the uninitiated.
+He explains the differences between position traders and scalpers, spreaders, and hedgers, fundamentalists, and chartists.
 He explains the effects on the markets of the Russian grain deal of 1972, the "great grain robbery" which left traders "reading the USDA Hogs and Pigs Report as if it were Valley of the Dolls."
 He explains the expansion in the 1970s of trading in so-called "intangible" commodities like stock-index options.

 Exchange officials from the beginning have insisted that it is the market forces that ultimately set prices, and that the trading in the pits merely reflects them.
 Without futures trading to stabilize the seasonal ebb and flow of goods through the economy, farmers and consumers alike would be pummeled by cycles of glut and scarcity.
 What has always been true of corn has lately become true of capital as well, as money markets have been buffeted by their own storms and droughts, in the form of inflation, devaluations, and so on.

 The problem is that greed is only haphazardly harnessed on the exchanges.
-Judges, congressional investigators, federal regulators, even the directors of the exchanges themselves have always found more to deplore about trading practices than there was to reform.
+Judges, congressional investigators, federal regulators, even the directors of the exchanges themselves have always found more to deplore about trading practices than they found to reform.
 Tamarkin suggests that cheating of one kind or other is widespread but hard to detect.
 Nor are all the price distortions the result of conscious manipulation.
-Supply and demand rule the pits, yes, but so do fear, and the herd instinct.
-(It is interesting to note how many of the younger traders studied psychology in college instead of economics.)
+Supply and demand rule the pits, yes, but so do fear and the herd instinct.
+(It is interesting to note how many of the younger traders studied psychology in college, not economics.)

 There is an inherent tension between an individual trader's need for speculative license and the market's collective need for efficiency and stability.
 Resolving that tension too completely in favor of either license or stability, goes the argument, would destroy the exchanges.
 (Often in the past, abuses have been eliminated by making them legal, as was done with once-outlawed options trading.)
 Tamarkin suggests in passing that, for all its abuses, trading in the pits is a better way to set prices than the alternative, which is government fiat.